Indigenous Conference Services is 100% Indigenous-owned and operated. ICS conferences and events are developed in a

 Indigenous Conference Services acknowledges and pay our respect to the Traditional people of the Country.
 "Welcome to Country" ceremony and "acknowledging the traditional custodians" of the land shows respect for Aboriginal people as Australia's First Peoples.
 Ceremonies and protocols are a fundamental part of Aboriginal cultures.

-The 2019 World First Nations Early Childhood Conference: Empowering Generations is scheduled to be held at Pullman International Hotel in Cairns QLD, Australia on the 23rd -25th of October 2019 and is envisaged to be the largest gathering of First Nations Elders, early childhood educators, teachers, researchers, paediatricians, child practitioners, psychologists and community-controlled early childhood education and care providers amongst others.
+The 2024 World First Nations Early Childhood & Child Protection Conference: Empowering Generations is scheduled to be held at Hilton Hotel in Cairns QLD, Australia on July 24-26, 2024.
+It is envisaged to be the largest gathering of First Nations Elders, early childhood educators, teachers, researchers, pediatricians, child practitioners, psychologists, child safety officers and community-controlled early childhood education and care providers amongst others.
 The conference is hosted by Indigenous Conference Services and is planned to be held every four years with great line up of First Nations guest speakers from all throughout the world.

 Access to quality early childhood education is proven to have huge impacts to our First Nations families.
 However, this conference is not just about early childhood education but far more.
 First Nations peoples’ future, history and cultures are inexplicably all tied together in such a way that one cannot grow without the other, just as our children grow in stature and age.
 First Nations children have the right to grow up in a nurturing environment with access to equal standard of education, health facilities, well-being and the opportunity to thrive.
 Hence, early investment in strengthening all of these lead to a healthy and progressive society.